Locality in Network Optimization: Graph Laplacians and random walks

 \section{Graph Laplacians and random walks}

-This section is self-contained, and it provides several connections between graph Laplacians and random walks on weighted graphs.
-In particular, the connection between pseudoinverses of graph Laplacians and Green's functions of random walks that we present in Lemma \ref{lem:Laplacians and random walks} below is the key result that allows us to derive spectral bounds to establish the decay of correlation property in Section \ref{sec:Optimal Network Flow}, as showed in Appendix \ref{app:Decay of correlation}.
+This section is self-contained and provides several connections between graph Laplacians and random walks on weighted graphs.
+In particular, the connection between pseudoinverses of graph Laplacians and Green's functions of random walks that we present in Lemma \ref{lem:Laplacians and random walks} below is the key that allows us to derive spectral bounds to prove the decay of correlation property in Section \ref{sec:Optimal Network Flow}, as showed in Appendix \ref{app:Decay of correlation}.

 Throughout, let $G=(V,E,W)$ be a simple (i.e., no self-loops, and no multiple edges), connected, undirected, weighted graph, where to each edge $\{v,w\}\in E$ is associated a non-negative weight $W_{vw}=W_{wv}>0$, and $W_{vw}=0$ if $\{v,w\}\not\in E$.
 Let $D$ be a diagonal matrix with entries $d_v=D_{vv}=\sum_{w\in V} W_{vw}$ for each $v\in V$.
 For each vertex $v\in V$, let $\mathcal{N}(v):=\{w\in V: \{v,w\}\in E\}$ be the set of node neighbors of $v$.
 In this section we establish several connections between the graph Laplacian $L:=D-W$ and the random walk $X:=(X_t)_{t\ge 0}$ with transition matrix $P:=D^{-1}W$.
 Henceforth, for each $v\in V$, let $\mathbf{P}_{v}$ be the law of a time homogeneous Markov chain $X_{0},X_{1},X_2,\ldots$ on $V$ with transition matrix $P$ and initial condition $X_0=v$.
 Analogously, denote by $\mathbf{E}_{v}$ the expectation with respect to this law.
 The hitting time to the site $v\in V$ is defined as $ T_v := \inf\{t\ge0 : X_t = v\}. $ Let $\pi$ be the unique stationary distribution of the random walk, namely, $\pi^TP = \pi^T$.
 By substitution it is easy to check that $\pi_v:=\frac{d_v}{\sum_{v\in V} d_v}$ for each $v\in V$.
 We adopt the notation $e_v\in\mathbb{R}^V$ to denote the vector whose only non-zero component equals $1$ and corresponds to the entry associated to $v\in V$.